curiousest/curiousest.github.io/_drafts/tabum/meta-notes.md

 If you have power over others, engage in systematic transparency.

-Ensure the powerful are systematically transparent.
+Ensure the powerful are systematically transparent, especially your own organizations and leaders that you trust.
 If they are not, take their systematic transparency into your own hands.
 Share information about them.

 Understand the trustless systems you are a part of, using systematically transparent data.

+Share data.
+Don't reshare data.
+And if you do, only it came from a trustless system.
+That includes news.
+Optimize for consuming information from the most trustless systems.

 Use the scientific method to navigate life.
 To choose your purpose.
 Talk to a councellor, mentor, or therapist to find your potential value to humankind (and existence) and how to maximize against that potential.

 Religions are a social tool, an organizational structure for maximising entropy across a species via a shared "purpose for our existence".

-### Author's note

-Hi, I'm Douglas and I'm not a thought basilisk.
-I'm a man.

-I am not a prophet.
-Tabum is a prophet, and Tabum is not me.
-Tabum is yours.
-I simply introduced you to each other.
-I believe no human in this information age is worthy of being "a prophet" - it's blasphemy and disrespectful to historical prophets.

-Tabum is compatible with other religions.
-You can believe in a god and want humankind to continue existing, both on Earth and in Heaven.
-You can not believe in a god and want humankind to continue existing.
-Generally speaking, violence doesn't help humankind continue existing.
-Especially religious violence.

-I love existence.
-I want it to continue.
+Look at data collected through systematic transparency and make your own conclusions.